-Housing Release Areas
+Housing Release Area

-CN has two remaining sites identified as Housing Release Areas, located in the western part of the local government area.
-These areas will undergo significant change in the future to accommodate housing and associated services.
+CN has one remaining site identified as a Housing Release Area, located in the western part of the local government area.
+This area will undergo significant change in the future to accommodate housing and associated services.

-Land use and infrastructure planning is needed for these areas to identify challenges and opportunities and enable sustainable growth that reflects our land use planning vision and planning priorities.
+Land use and infrastructure planning is needed for this area to identify challenges and opportunities and enable sustainable growth that reflects our land use planning vision and planning priorities.